 Medical equipment manufacturers are scaling up production of ventilators to help people worldwide fight respiratory illness.
 Yet, moisture trapped inside respiratory tubing can cause ventilator acquired pneumonia (VAP), which puts the health of patients in jeopardy.
-DSM’s Arnitel® VT materials offer unique moisture vapor transmission capabilities to minimize rainout that forms inside tubing, and support design simplification that can potentially eliminate the need for moisture traps.
+Envalior’s Arnitel® VT materials offer unique moisture vapor transmission capabilities to minimize rainout that forms inside tubing, and support design simplification that can potentially eliminate the need for moisture traps.

 Governments and medical industry leaders are taking action to aid patients with chronic obstructive pulmonary disease (COPD) – the third leading cause of death worldwide.
 Although widespread vaccination against COVID-19 has lowered the number of ICU patients who need to be put on respiratory support, the rising rate of COPD continues to drive up the need for mechanical ventilators each year.
 Between 2022 and 2030, the market for these devices is estimated to see a compound annual growth rate of 4.8%.